 Every content creator has found themselves wondering whether their web content needs images.
-Well, the short answer here is: always.
+Well, the short answer here is always.
 Images always impact your search engine performance.
-But, you may forget an all-important step in SEO (Search Engine Optimization); you have to optimize your images.
+But, you may forget an all-important step in SEO (Search Engine Optimization): you must optimize your images.
 Many people put any old image on their new page and call it a day.
 Unfortunately, this isn’t the best way to do things.
 Luckily, you can avoid that common pitfall by taking the following steps to optimize your images for search engines.

 Step 1 – Find Relevant Images

-Before optimizing your image for search, you should first focus on picking a relevant image for the content in question.
+Before optimizing your image for search, you should focus on picking a relevant image for the content.
 For example, it doesn’t do you any good to have a picture of an airplane on a legal page (unless your page is about airplane law).
 The more relevant an image is to your main topic, the more likely that image will contribute to (rather than detract from) your performance.

 Step 2 – Pick The Right Image File Type

-After selecting a great image for your content, it’s time to ensure that it is in the correct file format.
+After selecting an excellent image for your content, it’s time to ensure it is in the correct file format.
 There are several image file formats to choose from, and each type is better suited for a specific type of image.
 A list of standard image file types and their proper uses is as follows:

-- JPEG/JPG – Jpegs are best used for real-life photographs as they have several more colors available.
+- JPEG/JPG – Jpegs are best used for real-life photographs as several more colors are available.
 They are also suitable for large-scale graphics.

 - PNG – PNG images are best used when you want to preserve the transparency of the image’s background.

-- SVG – SVGs are best used for logos and icons that need to be scaled to several resolutions.
+- SVG – SVGs are best used for logos and icons that must be scaled to several resolutions.

 Step 3 – Losslessly Compress To Optimize Your Images